zademeadowshk/NEW-2025-Solana-Raydium-Sniper-Trading-Bot/README.md

 ## SETUP
 To run the script you need to:
-1. Create a new empty Solana wallet
+1. Use your Solana Wallet
-2. Transfer some SOL to it
+2. Have some SOL in it
 3. Convert some SOL to USDC or WSOL (you need USDC or WSOL depending on the configuration set below)

 `Jupiter Wrap` : https://jup.ag/